How Much Money Can a Passenger in a Car Accident Recover?

 Economic damages, also known as special damages, involve expenses that an injured individual has had to pay out-of-pocket, including:

-- Past medical expenses incurred as a result of the accident
+Past medical costs incurred because of the accident.

 Non-economic damages, also known as general damages, are those that do not have a price tag, including:

 Courts order general and special damages to make injured individuals whole again.
 Punitive damages do not make individuals whole again but punish a defendant's grossly negligent or intentional behavior if that behavior caused your injuries.
 A jury might find the defendant grossly negligent if they drove under the influence of alcohol or drugs, texted while driving, or, in some cases, sped excessively.

 If your loved one dies in a car accident caused by negligence, you can recover damages through a wrongful death lawsuit.

 Damages from a wrongful death stem from the bills the deceased left behind, how much they suffered, and how much their direct family members suffered after their death.

 Some common damages for a wrongful death claim include:

 Loss of consortium (the legal term for the loss of your spouse’s intimacy)